iDigitalFlame/ThunderStorm/docs/Quickstart.md

 new test <ip:port> test1
 ```

-_For the Profile name, you can use tab auto-completion if you desire!_
+_For the Profile name, you can use tab auto-completion to make typing quicker!_

 Now you should something similar to the following: